zjwang11/IR2PW/README.md

 # Notices
-* Please put all these folders in the same directory.
+* Please put all these folders in the same directory in order to make it successfully.
+* Make the IRVSP library first.
+Then make IR2PW/IR2TB.